Topological pressure and fractal dimensions of cookie-cutter-like sets: Main result

-The following proposition plays an important role in the rest of the paper. \begin{prop} Let $h\in (0, +\infty)$ be such that $P(h)=0$.
-Then there exists a constant $\gh>1$ and a probability measure $\mu_h$ supported by $E$ such that for any $\gs\in \gO$,
+\end{cor} The following proposition plays an important role in the rest of the paper. \begin{prop} \tbf{(Gibbs-like measure)} Let $h\in (0, 1)$ be such that $P(h)=0$.
+Then, there exists a constant $\gh\geq 1$ and a probability measure $\mu_h$ supported by $E$ such that for any $k\geq 1$ and $\go_0\in \gO_k$,